mariodavid/cuba-component-user-inbox/README.md

 There are lot of things that might happen in the lifecycle of an application that are worth to notify.

-To send a message to user programmatically, there is a [MessageService]() which will allow exactly this.
-The interface of this service looks liks this:
+To send a message to user programmatically, there is a [MessageService](https://github.com/mariodavid/cuba-component-user-inbox/blob/master/modules/global/src/de/diedavids/cuba/userinbox/service/MessageService.java) which will allow exactly this.
+The interface of this service looks like this:

 ````
 public interface MessageService {